-^{} Recommended Electives: BUS 136 Principles of Management, BUS 137 Principles of Retailing, BUS 246 Marketing and Management Cases, BUS 206 Principles of Marketing, BUS 153 Small Business Management, BUS 237 Organizational Behavior.
-Students should refer to course descriptions on all support courses and electives to insure they have the appropriate prerequisites.
+^{}Suggested Electives: BUS 136 Principles of Management, BUS 137 Principles of Retailing, BUS 246 Marketing and Management Cases, BUS 206 Principles of Marketing, BUS 153 Small Business Management, BUS 237 Organizational Behavior.

-Retail Distribution and Marketing Fashion Merchandising Associate (Two-Year Program)
+Retail Distribution and Marketing Fashion Merchandising Associate

 This Retail Distribution and Marketing option is a two-year program designed to prepare students for career opportunities in fashion merchandising.
 Upon completion of the program, the student will receive an Associate Degree in Applied Arts and Sciences.
 Credit can be earned for on the job experience.